qmk/qmk_firmware/keyboards/atreus62/keymaps/xyverz/readme.md

  * Added a TODO list.
 #### 0.3
  * Moved location of media & volume keys.
 Added Print Screen, Scroll Lock and Pause keys.
  * Added a WOW gaming layer that changes the location of Ctrl & Alt to the thumb keys.
+Right thumb is Ctrl when held, Enter when tapped.
  * Added readme.

 ### TODO: